galasa-dev/galasa.dev/src/markdown-pages/docs/managers/github-manager.md

 At the end of a test class run, the results of each individual test method are combined to determine whether the result of the test class should be overridden.

 Use the following scenarios and examples to understand the expected test class result and what to do next.
+In each scenario, the issue is in an _open_ state.

 ### Scenario 1:

-Scenario 1 uses the _@GitHubIssue_ annotation on the test class _SimBankIVT_ without the _@ContinueOnTestFailure_ annotation:
+Scenario 1 uses the _@GitHubIssue_ annotation on the test method _checkBankIsAvailable_ without the _@ContinueOnTestFailure_ annotation:

 @Test<br>
-@GitHubIssue( issue = "1000")<br>
 Test class SimBankIVT<br>
 Test method testNotNull() result: _Passed_ ![passed icon:](passed.svg)<br>
+@GitHubIssue( issue = "1000")<br>
 Test method checkBankIsAvailable() result: _Failed with defects_ ![failed with defects icon:](failed-with-defects.svg)<br><br>
 <b>Test class result: _Passed with defects_</b> ![passed with defects icon:](passed-with-defects.svg)<br>